Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### The SCI encourages the use of granular data

 In calculating the SCI value, you SHOULD use the highest granularity data available to you to compute each of `O`, `E`, `I`, and `M`.
-In cases where granular data is not available, annual values SHALL be used which are the lowest acceptable level of granularity.
+In cases where temporal granular data is not available, annual values SHALL be used which are the lowest acceptable level of granularity.

 ### Reporting the SCI value